rejuvyesh/homepage/aboutme.md

 [^c]: Except the external links of-course.
 IIT-K does not provide me more than 50-MB of space to host any other content, so I might need to relocate images.

-[^d]: I have enough content, I might get my own domain name, and think of hosting it somewhere.
+[^d]: When I have enough content, I might get my own domain name, and think of hosting it somewhere.
 But be assured that the entire repository will remain available on [Github](http://github.com) (or somewhere else).

 Signing Off!